RSPCA Shop Next Gen Education

 • Supplementary foods – goats need a mineral salt lick to supplement their diet.

-Here are a few things to remember about feeding your goats:
+Here are a few things to remember about feeding your goats.

 • Don't change foods suddenly – goats don't cope well with sudden changes to their diet.

-• Clean regularly - clean their food dispensers regularly.
+• Clean their food dispensers regularly.

 Water